India set to dazzle Trump with pomp and circumstance as trade rows fester

 NEW DELHI/WASHINGTON, Feb 21 (Reuters) - U.S. President Donald Trump will be accorded the biggest public reception given to any foreign leader in years during his visit to India beginning on Monday, officials say, one that could help paper over the two countries' growing friction over trade.

 Close political and security partners, India and the United States have hit each other with retaliatory tariffs.
-Over the past month they have engaged in intense negotiations to produce a mini trade deal, but officials say it remains elusive.
+Over the past month they have engaged in intense negotiations to produce a mini-trade deal, but officials in both countries say it remains elusive.

-The two sides have been arguing over U.S. demands for access to India's huge poultry and dairy markets, Indian price controls on medical devices such as stents and stringent local data storage rules that U.S. companies say will raise the costs of doing business.
+The two sides have been arguing over U.S. demands for access to India's huge poultry and dairy markets, Indian price controls on medical devices such as stents and stringent local data storage rules that U.S. technology firms say will raise the costs of doing business.

 Prime Minister Narendra Modi's government has sought restoration of trade concessions that Trump withdrew in 2019 and greater access to U.S. markets for its pharmaceutical and farm products.
 Above all, it says that Trump should not treat India on par with China, whose economy is five times larger.